 Selective mutism is most receptive to treatment when it is started early.
 The success of treatment will depend on the age of the child, presence of co-existing speech-language or learning difficulties and the cooperation of the parents and teachers.
 The treatment for selective mutism may include psychotherapy or medication and aims at reducing the anxiety associated with speaking.

-Therapy: Mental-health therapy and speech-language therapy is commonly used to treat selective mutism.
+- Mental-Health Counselling: It is a common treatment for selective mutism.
 In order to reduce the anxiety in social settings behavioural interventions such as Cognitive Behavioural Therapy (CBT) is most widely used by therapists.

 What can you do at home?